 Joined as a Trustee in July 2010.
 AnnMarie has been involved in the financial services industry for more than 20 years.
 She has held a number of senior executive HR roles in several leading financial institutions, including State Street, UBS and Old Mutual.
 Prior to coming to London in 1988, Mrs Newbigin spent 10 years in management and compensation consulting, including 7 years with Booz-Allen & Hamilton both before and after business school.
 Mrs Newbigin holds a BA from McGill University in Canada and MBA from the University of Chicago.Over the last 6 years, AnnMarie has been trustee for two other charities and works in the not-for-profit sector as a consultant.

-Arnie joined Green Corridor as a Trustee in 2012, bringing a commitment to volunteering, learning and to the potential of all young people as well as extensive senior level management experience in the voluntary sector.
-He was Assistant Director at the UK volunteering charity CSV (Community Service Volunteers), where among other responsibilities he set up and led its unique volunteer management Consultancy division from 1999 to 2012.
-Arnie is currently studying part time for a Masters in Civil Society, NGO’s and the Voluntary Sector at University of Kent; and working part time with his local Citizens Advice Bureau in Lambeth and Merton.
+Arnie joined Green Corridor as a Trustee in 2012, bringing extensive senior level management experience in the voluntary sector having been Assistant Director of UK volunteering charity CSV (Community Service Volunteers).
+Among other responsibilities there he set up and led its unique volunteer management Consultancy division from 1999 to 2012.
+He is on the editorial board of an online international volunteerism journal; is Chair of governors at a secondary school and college for young people with additional needs in south London; and an Advisor with his local Citizen’s Advice.
+Arnie holds a Social Policy Masters in Civil Society, NGO’s and the Voluntary Sector from the University of Kent.

 Paula was appointed to HR Director of Heathrow Airports Ltd in January 2013.
 She has worked at Heathrow at Heathrow for 13years,most recently as HR Director for the Airports Division and Support Services and previously as programme lead for Heathrow’s Winter Resilience.
 Paula has a strong record of engaging staff to successfully put in place organisational change and improvement.